 An unusual lump, usually in the abdomen (belly)

-Your doctor may also order a urine test to check your catecholamine levels.
-Your doctor may also order a CT or MRI scan to find the suspected tumor.
+Your healthcare provider may also order a urine test to check your catecholamine levels.
+Your provider may also order a CT or MRI scan to find the suspected tumor.

 Results are given in milligrams (mg).
 If the blood sample is taken while you are lying down, normal levels are:

 Epinephrine: less than 50 mg